isayanpal/isayanpal/README.md

 # 👋 Hi There!
 I'm Sayan

-I'm a full-stack web Developer and software engineer passionate about crafting impactful digital products.
+I'm a full-stack web developer and software engineer passionate about crafting impactful digital products.
 I’m open to freelance projects and engineering roles where I can solve real-world problems, collaborate with great teams, and keep pushing the boundaries of what I build.

 <p align="left">
   <a href="https://isayanpal.vercel.app" target="_blank">